juno-ode/Amari-engine/README.md

-sorry i have to rewrite the engine in C++ so no more Raylib and Bevy but raylib + Entt and more C++ LIB's ): i still have the old demo vershion that can still be downloaded
+sorry i have to rewrite the engine in C++ so no more Raylib and Bevy but now useing  raylib + Entt and more C++ LIB's ): i still have the old demo vershion that can still be downloaded